yongbin999/inspire2/docs/profile.md

 +    **Vision:** A new student portal for course planning with social media-like functionalities.
 This will be an upgrade to the SPIRE site, containing a visualization of CS tracks and interactive ARR by semesters.
 Potentially scale expansion into other majors, school, colleges.

 +    **Target Audience:**
-1.    *Initial Target:* UMass Computer Science undergraduates
+        +*Initial Target:* UMass Computer Science undergraduates
-2.    *Near Future:* UMass Students in all majors, and department administrators
-3.    *Long-term:* All students and administrators
+        +*Near Future:* UMass Students in all majors, and department administrators +*Long-term:* All students and administrators

 +    **The Problems We Solve:**
     +    No standard way of viewing course graduation paths (all schools, not just Umass CS)